Doctor insights on:

 Cant tell: This is decided after a complete clinical exam and depends what kind of kidney problem is involved/. ...Read more

 Apple juice?: Apple juice (a) does nothing to cure a patient of any kidney disease.
 A has a much lower content of potassium (p) than most other fruits juices.
 Patients with serious kidney disease need to monitor their k intake, and a helps them do that.
 Here is a link that details the potassium content of common foods: http://westernhealth.Nl.Ca/uploads/healthyeating/potassium_content_of_selected_fruits.Pdf. ...Read more

 Solutes precipitate and combine to form stones formed of calcium oxalate usually around a nidus of uric acid.
 Other solutes that form stones are ca and mg phosphates, cystine, and uric acid staghorn calculi form in the presence of chronic urinary tract infections.
 Stones can be painful, may require ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Is orange juice good for kidney stones?

-- Apple juice for kidney stones
+- Is lemon juice good for kidney stones?

-- Is tea good for kidney stones?
+- What is good for kidney stones pain?

-- Is beer good for kidney stone?
+- What is good to drink for kidney stones?

 - What is the best juice to drink for kidney stones?

 - Talk to a nephrologist online for free